espocrm/documentation/docs/extensions/outlook-integration/calendar.md

 Assuming, that the administrator has already set up the integration.

 Go to your user detail view (the menu on the very top-right corner > click on your user name).
-Then click *External Account* button.
+Then, click *External Account* button.

 ![External account button](../../_static/images/extensions/outlook-integration/external-account-button.png)